-Once you’ve run an ad campaign, you have a clear overview of the users who initiated some interest, for example clicked on the ad or visited your website.
+Once you’ve run an ad campaign, you have a clear overview of the users who initiated some interest, for example, clicked on the ad or visited your website.
 What you can do next, is to specifically target this audience rather than paying huge sums of money advertising to broader groups.
-People who have already showed up some interest in your product are more likely to buy it or sign up the next time they view your ad.
+People who have already shown some interest in your product are more likely to buy it or sign up the next time they view your ad.

 Growth hacking technique: Retarget audiences that clicked on your ad during the previous campaign.

 14: Advertise your best content